solita/solita.github.com/_posts/2020-06-15-cheap-software-is-expensive.md

 ## Lifecycle of a software solution

 One important thing to consider is of course the lifecycle expectancy of your software solution.
-If you are writing something that is expected to be used for few years, or for few decades, the cost ratio of development to operations is very different, and then decisions you make on the quality and flexibility might be, as well.
+If you are writing something that is expected to be used for few years, or few decades, the cost ratio of development to operations is very different, and then decisions you make on the quality and flexibility might be, as well.
 It might be ridiculous to try to cut corners during the development if that cost is a fraction of the total cost to run the software.
 If we are creating something that should be around for a long time, it's especially important to avoid cutting too many corners, and instead create something that at least starts its life clean, refactored, documented, easy to understand, easy to modify, easy to maintain.

 I've sometimes been tasked to create software purely for a marketing campaign, that is expected to run for a limited amount of time.
 Perhaps after that, some parts can be recycled to a new campaign, but in those cases, it was not necessary to keep it clean, so ... go wild, I guess.
 Put that cowboy hat on and forget about refactoring and test automation.
 Other times, I've been involved in some POC projects, where we want to build rapidly and cheaply something that proves just enough to get the funding and vision for the real thing.
 Again, make it quick, make it dirty, as long as everybody understands that and is not stupid enough to use that steaming pile of ugliness as the basis for the real thing - just recycle the ideas, vision, and conviction, and keep the codebase ugly.

 Understand the lifecycle of what you are building.
-Are you creating a product, are you creating a long-running service, or a quick-and-dirty demo/poc/campaign app, one-short, with a limited lifetime.
+Are you creating a product, are you creating a long-running service, or a quick-and-dirty demo/POC/campaign app, one-short, with a limited lifetime.
 Don't bring a hammer into a pillow party, or vice versa.

 And do note that this is not just about bugs, this is also about how easy the code is to maintain, and how flexible it is to make changes when requirements change on a longer run.
 And this is also about how to find new talent to recruit so we can maintain the code on the longer run, without driving people insane.

 A colleague of mine wrote an excellent article on technical debt - which is what you get when you just keep on piling features in a hurry, never fixing issues that arise, or refactoring code to try to battle the increasing complexity.
 You can go read it here: [6 Easy Steps to Boost the Creation of Technical Debt in your Organization](https://dev.solita.fi/2020/05/18/easy-steps-to-techdebt.html).

-The thing is again: By taking those shortcuts every daym you think you are producing faster, but you are instead only being messier.
+The thing is again: By taking those shortcuts every day you think you are producing faster, but you are instead only being messier.
 And the cost of all those shortcuts will become visible when development has been done for some time, or when development has ended and software or service is being mostly maintained with as little effort as possible. **So trying to be lazy and fast will eventually make you, and everyone working on that codebase, miserable and extremely slow.**

 ## So, can I still have it cheap?
 Pretty please?